JS

 Head Men's Basketball Coach

-Jordan Strom enters his seventh year as the Head Men's Basketball Coach at his alma mater and ninth year overall as a Head Coach.
+Jordan Strom enters his eighth year as the Head Men's Basketball Coach at his alma mater and tenth year overall as a Head Coach.
 He was named the 13th head coach in program history in August of 2019.
 In 2019-20, his first year as the Head Men's Basketball Coach at MCC, the Thunder finished 19-11 winning the Midwest Christian College Conference and the NCCAA Southwest Region titles while finishing the pandemic shortened season as the #2 seed at the NCCAA National Tournament.
-In six seasons as the Head Men's Basketball Coach he has led MCC to a 126-64 record.
-The Thunder have won at least a share of six straight regular season conference titles and four conference tournament championships with one NCCAA region title.
-Coach Strom was named the NCCAA National Coach of the Year in 2025.
+In seven seasons as the Head Men's Basketball Coach, he has led MCC to a 151-77 record, a 66.2% winning percentage.
+Since his arrival in 2019-20, The Thunder have won at least a share of six of seven regular season conference titles and five conference tournament championships with two NCCAA Region titles.
+Coach Strom was named the NCCAA National Coach of the Year in the 2024-25 season.

 Before his return to MCC, Strom served in the same role from 2017-2019 at Dallas Christian College.
-In his first year as the Head Coach at DCC, the Crusaders made a big leap forward improving their win total by 16 games finishing the year 18-9 and qualifying for the 2018 NCCAA National Tournament where they made an Elite 8 run and finished 5th in the nation.
-Strom has been named NCCAA Region Coach of the Year in 2018, 2020, 2022 and 2025.
+In his first year as the Head Coach at DCC, the Crusaders made a big leap forward improving their win total by 16 games finishing the year 18-9 and qualifying for the 2018 NCCAA National Tournament where they made an Elite Eight run and finished 5th in the nation.
+Strom has been named NCCAA Region Coach of the Year four times.

 Coach Strom also serves as the Vice President for Student Life at MCC and earned his B.S. in Christian Education from MCC in 2011 and his M.S. in College Student Personnel/Academic Advising from Kansas State University in 2016.
-Jordan and his wife, Becca, live in Manhattan with their twelve year old daughter, Harper and their ten year old son, Pierce.
+Jordan and his wife, Becca, live in Manhattan with their two kids, Harper and Pierce.